Chocolate Toxicity Calculator for Dogs

 Severe (>60 mg/kg): Life-threatening symptoms like seizures or heart failure may occur.
 Proceed to an emergency veterinary clinic without delay.

-If you find empty wrappers, assume your dog ate the entire amount to ensure safety.
+If you find empty wrappers, assume your dog ate the entire amount to support informed decision-making.
 Watch your pet closely for the next 12 hours for any changes in behavior.